31PNMR/granatus-slow/README.md

 This is a route for the Breath of the Wild 100% speedrun, based on the original "Granatus" route by Johnnyboomr and updated and worked on by the speedrun community.
 It includes updates related to the item transmutation glitch.

 This version has been modified for using standard movements (no movement-based glitches such as windbomb, BLSS, or BTB).
-The route is intended to prioritize the reduction of difficulty.
-The route makes the following assumptions:
+The route is intended to prioritize the reduction of difficulty (at the cost of speed and time), and makes the following assumptions:

 - For rupee printing, at the very least, shaft and spring will be chosen.
 - At least two giant ancient cores will be obtained so that an ancient bow and ancient shield can be purchased.